feniljain/knowledge-base/programming-languages/rust/README.md

 - A joke about learning to program in Rust: https://github.com/luser/keep-calm-and-call-clone
 - How to use Rust code in other languages: https://jakegoulding.com/rust-ffi-omnibus/
 - Funktional generic type-level programming in Rust: HList, Coproduct, Generic, LabelledGeneric, Validated, Monoid and friends: https://github.com/lloydmeta/frunk
+- A list of rust lang mentors tagged by topics of interest: https://github.com/RustBeginners/awesome-rust-mentors
+- The blazing fast build tool for Rust: https://github.com/dimensionhq/fleet

 ## Videos: